 People need public places to gather, indoors and out.
 Green spaces, safe streets, sidewalks, outdoor seating and accessible buildings (such as elevators or stairs with railings) can be used and enjoyed by people of all ages.
 Lansing is currently identifying issues that need to be addressed to make spaces more age-friendly and looking for ways to create additional accessible places for people.

-- How to Create a Grandparent Park - In need of a place for children and adults to exercise and spend more time together outdoors, Wichita, Kansas, built a playground for all ages.
+- How to Create a Grandparent Park - Wichita, Kansas saw the need for a place where children and adults could exercise and spend more time together in their community, so they built a playground for all ages.

 - How to Create, Maintain and Manage an Intergenerational Community Garden - With fresh produce hard for many residents to come by, residents of a Vermont town get down and dirty by working together to grow fruits and vegetables.
-The Fresh Start Community Farm offers insight to their successful gardening program and shares "how-to" advice for how other communities can grow the food they need.
+The Fresh Start Community Farm offers insight to their successful gardening program and shares "how-to" advice for other communities on how to grow the food they need.

 - What Do Seniors Need in Parks? - As America’s population rapidly ages, parks and recreation agencies need to serve people of all ages.
 Among the useful features to include, according to this report: informative signage, accessible pathways and a variety of active and passive activities.
 (American Society of Landscape Architects)